Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 Critical reading, grammar, and visual literacy courses are web-based, and all instruction takes place in a web classroom.
 Students can post and read messages in the web-based classroom at any convenient time as long as they finish work by the deadline.

-Several writing courses offer a choice between email or web-based formats and others also offer a flexi- paced alternative.
-See course descriptions.
+Several writing courses offer a choice between email or web-based formats.
+Review course list and descriptions.

 Independent writing courses: The independent experience uses a web-based course management system that delivers assignments, receives finished essays, and returns instructor critiques.
 Students and instructors use the course management system's messaging module and email to communicate.
 The independent experience does not include peer review workshops.
 It is not necessary for students and instructors to be online at the same time, as most communication is done via writing.
 This format is best for independent, well organized students whose other commitments limit their available time.